attack-monkey/Lean-Functional-Typescript/README.md

 In this way `console.log` is a pure macro but `Date.now()` is not.
 `Date.now()` is considered impure as it returns a different value each time it is called.

-These types of impure macros can be wrapped in a pure macro.
+Rather than return impure values, Pure Macros take a 'Handler' as an argument.
+The Handler is itself a PureMacro, designed to accept the impure result as it's argument.

-The `now` macro below, takes a pure macro as an argument.
+The `now` macro below, is an example of how a Pure Macro can be written to wrap around it's impure variant.
-This is known as a Child Macro, for when the parent macro is called, an instance of the Child Macro is spawned, passing in the result of the parent macro.

-Eg. The now macro as a pure alternative to Date.now

 ```typescript